Real1tyy/BasesImprovements/docs-site/docs/quickstart.md

 ```
 ````

-### Step 2: See the Search Input
+### 2. Use the Search Input

-Once you add the base block, you should immediately see a **search input field** appear above it.
-This is automatically injected by Bases Improvements.

-### Step 3: Start Filtering

-Type a search term in the input field, for example: `meeting`

-The base block will automatically update to:
+A search input appears above the block.
+Type to filter:

 ````markdown
 ```base